PolarisTLX/react-redux-book-library/README.md

 OR - [An alternate compatible backend located here](https://github.com/jklemon17/redux-bookstore-api) which uses:

-* Ruby on Rails as the backend
+* Ruby on Rails as the backend server
-* PostgreSQL as the database
+* SQLite3 as the database